june4m/aws-internship-report-SE182968/content/1-Worklog/1.5-Week5/_index.md

 ### Week 5 Goals:

-- Connect and get to know members of the First Cloud Journey.
-- Understand basic AWS services, how to use the Console & CLI.

 ### Tasks to be implemented this week:

 # Week 5 – Cloud Security Governance, Serverless Exploration & Project Kick-off